standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ```
 ### Class File Header
-`Grammar` and `Namespace` are required keywords in a class file header. `Description` is highly recommended, and `Uses` and `CodeSystem` will frequently occur.
+`Grammar` and `Namespace` are required keywords in a class file header.
+Having a namespace `Description` is highly recommended, and `Uses` and `CodeSystem` will occur frequently.
 For a further description of the header keywords, see [Keywords](#keywords).

 The `Uses` keyword brings in classes defined in other namespaces.
-In most cases, you can use classes in imported namespaces as if they were locally defined, as parent classes or properties.
-However, if a class in an imported namespace collides with a local class name, you must refer to that element by its [fully qualified name](#fully-qualified-names).
+In most cases, you can use classes in imported namespaces as parent classes or properties, as if they were locally defined.
+However, if a class name in an imported namespace collides with a local class name, you must refer to that element by its [fully qualified name](#fully-qualified-names).

 ### Class Definitions
 Following the header, the class file contains a number of class definitions.
 The order of definitions does not matter.
 A class definition follows a set sequence of declarations, although after the first declaration, a strict order is not prescribed.
 Follow the links for further explanation of each item: